 - High electrical resistance

-- Elongation at break is low, the energy required to break is high
+- Low elongation at break, high energy required to break

 - Very high strength

-Dyneema is manipulated and produced in many different forms:
+Dyneema is manipulated and manufactured in many different forms:

-The most basic form functions as a sandwich laminate: Here, Dyneema fibers are laid on top of each other in a non-woven grid and melted between two layers of polyester film using a high-pressure autoclave.
-This is called Dyneema Composites Fabric.
+The most basic form works as a sandwich laminate: Here, Dyneema fibers are laid on top of each other in a nonwoven grid and melted between two layers of polyester film using a high-pressure autoclave.
+This is called Dyneema Composite Fabric.
 Another version adds a fourth layer of ripstop nylon to the layers, making it stronger, but this also adds more weight.
-In an even tougher version, the Dyneema fiber is woven into a form of yarn, which is later woven into a fabric and fused to the original fiber layers.
+In an even tougher version, the Dyneema fiber is woven into a kind of yarn, which is later woven into a fabric and fused to the original fiber layers.

 Dyneema in bulletproof vests

-Depending on how a Dyneema vest is produced, it can withstand knife stabs, gunshots, fast-moving fragments, and rifle shots from weapons like the AK47.
+Depending on how a Dyneema vest is produced, it can withstand knife stabs, pistol shots, fast-moving fragments, and rifle shots from weapons like the AK47.
 Dyneema is also used in bulletproof helmets, shields, and trauma plates.
 Dyneema vests provide maximum protection in a lighter, more flexible, comfortable, and mobile form.

 Dyneema can reduce the weight of a bulletproof vest by up to 20% without compromising comfort, flexibility, or function.